 When planning events there are accommodations necessary to ensure that attendees with disabilities and Deaf attendees have complete access to the venue and the event’s presentations and materials.
 Although many modifications and accommodations have little-to-no cost, some accommodations do.
 This tip sheet provides you with information on common access features and cost estimates so you can incorporate those considerations into funding proposals and budgets for your events.

-NEW!
 Selecting An Accessible Venue Tip Sheet

 One of the first decision in event-planning is location.
 Selecting both a city and a venue requires a number of considerations: Will it be relatively easy and inexpensive for participants to travel to the area?
 Are there venues that are willing to work within your budget?
 Does the venue have the type and size of meeting space needed?
 It’s critical that meeting planners consider the possible access needs of participants with disabilities and Deaf attendees.
 If the location of the event is inaccessible, then the event itself cannot be made accessible.
 The tip sheet outlines a process for finding and selecting an accessible venue.